Ivo-Balbaert/The_Way_to_Jai/book/26_Metaprogramming and macros.md

 ## 26.8 The #modify directive
-The **#modify** directive can be used to insert some code between the header and body of a procedure or struct, to change the values of the polymorph variables, or to reject the polymorph for some combination of variables.
+The **#modify** directive can be used to insert some code between the header and body of a procedure or struct, to change the values of the polymorph variables, or to reject the polymorph for some types or combination of variables.

 ## 26.9 SOA (Struct of Arrays)